The Patent Litigation Law Review: Ireland

 ix Amendment of patents in the course of proceedings

-The Irish Patents Act permits the High Court (and thus the Commercial Court) or the Controller, in the course of invalidity proceedings, to allow the patent proprietor to amend a patent's specification and claims.31
+The Patents Act permits the High Court (and thus the Commercial Court) or the Controller, in the course of invalidity proceedings, to allow the patent proprietor to amend a patent's specification and claims.33 Such amendments cannot extend the subject matter of the patent,34 and are deemed to have effect from the date of grant of the patent.35

 x Challenge to the validity of the patent

-- the specification of the patent does not disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in the art;
+- the specification of the patent does not disclose the invention in a manner that is sufficiently clear and complete for it to be carried out by a person skilled in the art;

-- the matter disclosed in the specification of the patent extends beyond that disclosed in the application as filed, or, if the patent was granted on an application which by virtue of Section 24 or 81 is deemed to have been filed on the date of filing of an earlier application, it extends beyond that disclosed in the earlier application as filed;
+- the matter disclosed in the specification of the patent extends beyond that disclosed in the application as filed or, if the patent was granted on an application that by virtue of Section 24 or 81 is deemed to have been filed on the date of filing of an earlier application, it extends beyond that disclosed in the earlier application as filed;

 - the protection conferred by the patent has been extended by an amendment of the application or the specification of the patent; or